MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/lsa-lookup-performance-counters.md

 There are three categories of LSA Lookups performance counters:

-- **Name lookups** "Name" counters can be used to measure Name translation via LsaLookupNames and equivalent.
+- Name lookups, which are name counters you can use to measure Name translation using the `LsaLookupNames` cmdlet or an equivalent cmdlet.
-- **SID/Name pair Cache** Can be used to measure the efficiency and size of the sid/name pair cache.
-Domain controllers do not maintain a name/SID cache.
-These counters are valid on only a member server/workstation.
+- The SID/Name pair Cache, which you can use to measure the efficiency and size of the name/SID pair cache.
+Domain controllers don't maintain a name/SID cache.
+These counters are valid on only a member server or workstation.
-- **SID Lookups** "SID" counters can be used to measure SID translation via `LsaLookupSids` and equivalent.
+- SID lookups, which include SID counters you can use to measure SID translation using the `LsaLookupSids` cmdlet or an equivalent.

 The following table shows the counters that can be added from the LSA Lookups performance counter set and their description, including whether each counter relates to DC, non-DC, or both.
 Non-DC signifies a member server or member workstation.